-Once you have completed painting and the paint is fully dried, seal it with varnish.
+Once you have completed the painting and the paint is fully dried, seal it with varnish.

-A single coat over the stripes will ensure that they last for a long time.
+A single coat of polyurethane or varnish over the stripes will ensure that they last for a long time.

 Things to Keep in Mind Before Adding Stripes on Furniture

-First of all, its important to check whether you can actually add the stripes on the surface you intend to paint.
+First of all, it’s important to check whether you can actually add the vertical or horizontal stripes on the surface you intend to paint.